 Essential Oils – I like to diffuse essential oils for at least an hour a day and change it up depending on what I need – energy, relaxation, focus, etc. I like the Doterra brand.

 Ergonomics, proper lighting, utilities, and taking your space seriously often get overlooked when you work from home.
 Incorporating even one or two of these things into your office set-up can improve your health and productivity.
 Just because you don't have a separate room and are working from the kitchen table doesn't mean you can't use a portable standing desk.
 If you're sharing space with your spouse or kids, you can still diffuse oils and buy blue-ray blocking glasses for everyone.

-What one purchase or step can you make to make your office more healthy?
+What one purchase or step can you make your office healthier?

-Items marked with an * is an affiliate link which means I make a few coins off your purchase at no extra cost to you
+Items marked with an * are an affiliate link which means I make a few coins off your purchase at no extra cost to you